This week is the 50th anniversary of one of the strangest incidents in the history of UW athletics, summarized by Madison.com:

 The “last three” included two UW assistants, John Powless and Dave Brown.

-Also included was a guy with many similarities to Knight, Jim Harding, the coach at La Salle in Philadelphia.
+Also included was a guy with some similarities to Knight, Jim Harding, the coach at La Salle in Philadelphia.
 Harding coached one season at La Salle and went 20–8, though La Salle was then placed on NCAA probation over two players’ revoked scholarships, and Harding was fired.
 One of his players, eventual American Basketball Association player Roland “Fatty” Taylor, said, “Forty years later, if I saw him today sitting in a wheelchair, I’d walk over and smack him.”

 Instead of going to Wisconsin (or to the Bucks, where he reportedly was a candidate for their coaching position), Harding then went to the American Basketball Association’s Minnesota Pipers, and, well, here’s what happened there, according to Stew Thornley:

 The Pipers would open the season in Minnesota with a new leader.
 Vince Cazzetta, who had coached the Pipers to the championship, resigned after Erickson and Rubin refused to give him a raise to cover moving his wife and six children to the Twin Cities.
 Hired to replace Cazzetta was 39-year old Jim Harding, who had compiled a 93-28 record in five seasons at LaSalle College in Philadelphia.

 Harding had been equally successful in coaching tenures at two other colleges, but he left behind a trail of NCAA violations and endless turmoil, the latter a pattern that followed him to the professional ranks. …